lizietai/lizietai/README.md

 💡 Fun Fact

-I enjoy studying and learning something new whenever I can.
-I'm always looking for opportunities to improve my knowledge and develop new technical skills.
+* I enjoy studying and learning something new whenever I can.
+* I'm always looking for opportunities to improve my knowledge and develop new technical skills.
+* I like volunteering & helping others
+* I enjoy working on DIY Projects

 📫 How to Reach Me

-LinkedIn:
+* **LinkedIn**: www.linkedin.com/in/lizietai
-Email: taiojuolapee@gmail.com
+* **Email**: taiojuolapee@gmail.com

 Thanks for visiting my profile! 🚀